FedeDP/libmodule/docs/core/core.md

 # Libmodule core API

-Libmodule core API denotes the set of symbols exposed by `libmodule_core.so` objects, whose headers are installed in $includedir/module/.
+Libmodule core API denotes the set of symbols exposed by `libmodule_core.so` library, whose headers are installed in $includedir/module/.

-It is made of various headers:
+It is made of multiple headers:

 * `mod.h` that contains module related API
 * `mod_easy.h` that contains an helper macro to build simplest applications, ie: single context, single module for source file